su2code/su2code.github.io/_tutorials/compressible_flow/UQ_NACA0012.md

 #### Individual Perturbed Simulations

 To run each individual perturbed simulation seperately, configuration options for each simulation need to be defined.
-For the purposes of this tutorial, the configuration files for each of the perturbed simulations is provided in the [UQ_NACA0012](https://github.com/su2code/su2code.github.io/tree/master/UQ_NACA0012) directory in the [project website repository](https://github.com/su2code/su2code.github.io).
+For the purposes of this tutorial, the configuration files for each of the perturbed simulations is provided in the [UQ_NACA0012](https://github.com/su2code/Tutorials/tree/master/compressible_flow/UQ_NACA0012) directory in the [tutorials](https://github.com/su2code/Tutorials).
 The following steps walk through the process of running one of these perturbations (1c).
 These steps need to be repeated for each of the perturbations to fully define the interval bounds predicted by the methodology.
 Follow these steps in the command line.
- 1. Move to the directory containing the config file ([turb_NACA0012_uq_1c.cfg](../../UQ_NACA0012/turb_NACA0012_uq_1c.cfg)) and the mesh file ([mesh_n0012_225-65.su2](../../UQ_NACA0012/mesh_n0012_225-65.su2)).
+ 1. Move to the directory containing the config file ([turb_NACA0012_uq_1c.cfg](https://github.com/su2code/Tutorials/tree/master/compressible_flow/UQ_NACA0012/turb_NACA0012_uq_1c.cfg)) and the mesh file ([mesh_n0012_225-65.su2](https://github.com/su2code/Tutorials/tree/master/compressible_flow/UQ_NACA0012/mesh_n0012_225-65.su2)).
  2. Create a sub-directory named `1c` (named after the 1st perturbation) and copy the configuration file and mesh file within this directory, and move to this sub-directory.
- 4. If running in series, make sure that the SU2 tools were compiled, installed, and that their install location was added to your path.
+ 3. If running in series, make sure that the SU2 tools were compiled, installed, and that their install location was added to your path.
 Enter the following in the command line:

  	```
     $ SU2_CFD turb_NACA0012_uq.cfg